 Intestinal atresia is often detected by ultrasound during the second or third trimester.
 The fetal stomach will be abnormally shaped or enlarged.
-There will also be an excess of amniotic fluid in the womb.
+There can also be an excess of amniotic fluid in the womb.
 Too much amniotic fluid in the uterus is known as polyhydramnios and can cause preterm labor.

 If your baby has been diagnosed with intestinal atresia, the SSM Health Cardinal Glennon St. Louis Fetal Care Institute is able to comprehensively monitor and treat this condition, using the safest techniques to treat your child after delivery.